A Hands-on Dragons & Dinosaurs Family Style Unit Study for Morning Baskets, Family-Style Homeschool, and Hands-on Learning

 The Lost World by Sir Arthur Conan Doyle (the guy that wrote about Sherlock) was first published in 1912 and is basically the original Jurassic Park.
 A reporter follows a bad-tempered paleontologist to the Amazon rainforest where they search for dinosaurs.
 It’s a mix of suspenseful mystery and science fiction that will capture your teen’s imagination.
 There are Kindle and Audible versions of this book available.
 Sidenote: I thought the first few pages were a bit odd, but they do help set the stage for Edward’s motivation to do something “brave”.

-Jules Verne’s Journey to the Center of the Earth was one of the first books of the science fiction genre.
+Jules Verne’s Journey to the Center of the Earth was one of the first books of the science fiction genre (it was written in 1864!).
 It gives us a glimpse into what paleontologists and geologists believed in the mid 19th century about prehistoric life and the Earth’s core (many of which have been disproved in the last 170 years!).

 If you are looking for something a bit less of a challenge to read, try the Inheritance Cycle series that the younger kids are listening to this week.
 The first book of the series (written by a fellow homeschooler!) is Eragon by Christopher Paolini.
 Eragon is a farm boy who raises a dragon named Saphira.
 Together they combat the evil King Galbatorix and his dark soldiers, the Ra’zac.
 This series is one that my big kids love to read again and again.

-If your family uses narration to work on grammar skills, use the Dinosaur Narration and Copywork handout from the Free Resource Library.
+If your family uses narration to work on grammar skills, use the Dinosaur Narration and Copywork worksheet from the Free Resource Library.

 Using what you learned about the Gilgamesh flood myth, compare and contrast it to the Biblical Flood account.
 Use these sites to help you with your research: Institute for Creation Research and GotQuestions.
 Middle school students should write at least three full paragraphs.
 High school students should write a five-paragraph essay.
 Encourage your student to do a bit of pre-writing first.
 Have them use a Venn diagram to help them organize their thoughts.